3dbeb41841bfbfcc24d55143816cf7f1/local-and-remote-git/readme.md

   Assuming that version control systems did not exist, how would you:
     - Share your source code with other developers?
     - Collaborate with other developers
-    - Support multiple versions of a software product?
+    - Manage multiple versions of a software product?
         - Free vs. Paid
         - Basic vs. Premium
         - 2.x vs. 3.x

+---

 ## What is Version Control?
 * _Version Control_ is the management of changes to documents, computer